Pennsylvania Unemployment Calculator

 A lump-sum pension payment is not deducted from UC, unless you had the option of taking a monthly pension.
 In addition, a lump-sum pension is not deductible if you "roll over" the lump sum into an eligible retirement plan such as an Individual Retirement Account (IRA) within 60 days of receipt.

 Social Security and Railroad Retirement pensions are not deducted from UC benefit payments.

 May I collect UC benefits while attending school?

 You may not be eligible for UC benefits if you quit your job to enroll in an academic credit training program.
 There is no requirement that you must be available for full-time or permanent work.
 Your work history can be full-time, part-time, or seasonal.
 However, you must not refuse suitable work when offered.
 You may also be ineligible if you refuse a referral to a job opportunity.

-What is the PREP program and why must I attend?
+What is the PREP and RESEA program and why must I attend?

-The Profile Reemployment Program (PREP) is Pennsylvania’s version of the federally mandated Worker Profiling and Reemployment Service system.
-PREP is designed to identify claimants who are most likely to exhaust unemployment compensation (UC) benefits and may need assistance to find a new job.
+The Profile Reemployment Program (PREP) and Reemployment Services and Eligibility Assessment (RESEA) Program are Pennsylvania’s version of the federally mandated Worker Profiling and Reemployment Service system.
+PREP and RESEA are designed to identify claimants who are most likely to exhaust unemployment compensation (UC) benefits and may need assistance to find a new job.

-You may be ineligible for benefits for any week in which you fail to participate in reemployment services to which you have been referred through PREP.
-If selected, you must participate in this mandatory program unless there is justifiable reason for your failure to participate.
-If you receive a letter to attend a PREP orientation and you are not able to do so, you must call the PA CareerLink® office shown on the letter to discuss your availability.
+You may be ineligible for benefits for any week in which you fail to participate in reemployment services to which you have been referred through PREP and RESEA.
+If selected, you must participate in these mandatory programs unless there is justifiable reason for your failure to participate.